Pedro Paulo (footballer, born 1994)

 Pedro Paulo Alves Vieira dos Reis (born 10 February 1994), known as Pedro Paulo, is a Brazilian professional footballer who plays as a forward for Thai League 2 club Chanthaburi.

 Club career

-Born in Arrozal, Rio de Janeiro, Pedro Paulo began his career at Cruzeiro and, on 6 November 2014, was loaned to fellow Série A team Athletico Paranaense.
+Born in Arrozal, a district of Piraí, Rio de Janeiro, Pedro Paulo began his career at Cruzeiro and, on 6 November 2014, was loaned to fellow Série A team Athletico Paranaense.
 He was first included in a matchday squad on 2 November 2014, remaining an unused substitute in their 1–0 home win over Atlético Mineiro in Série A. Three weeks later he made his professional debut, as an added-time replacement for Marcelo Cirino at the end of a 2–1 win at Bahia.
 On 7 December, in the last game of the season, he made his only other appearance in a 1–1 draw at Palmeiras, again off the bench.
 In February 2015, he made three substitute appearances in the season's Campeonato Paranaense.

 On 13 July 2015, he was loaned out again, to Portugal's Rio Ave, for the upcoming Primeira Liga campaign.